anson416/useful-commands/README.md

 git config [--global] user.email <email>
 ```

-`--global`: Set commit email for every repository on the computer.
+`--global`: Set the commit email for every repository on the computer.

 ### Set commit username